dotvezz/lime/README.md

 ### Feature Wish List

 - Ability for the interactive shell mode run as an interpreter for custom scripts.
+- Support for dynamic prompts in the interactive shell mode
 - Support for command-line flags
 - Support for `bash` auto-completion